sprioleau/prettypage/README.md

 ## ⬆️ Future Updates

 - [ ] Retry screenshot on timeout
+- [x] Limit screenshot size to only desired size
 - [x] Add some example sites for quick app demos
 - [x] Capture another screenshot from success page